open air spanish chapel ivan rahman

 Returning north near the exit is another plaza group, Kanjobal, containing an unusual round platform with a square structure in its center.
 There is a single stairway onto the round platform, and on an angle, a small stairway to the square structure.
 This appears to be a combination of construction phases, with the round, earlier one possibly being of an astronomical nature.

-The last structure encountered at the site is a Spanish open-air chapel, probably of the 16th century.
+The last structure encountered at the site is a Spanish open-air chapel.
+This structure was built under the direction of Alonzo Davila during his occupation of Chactemal/Chetumal in the middle of the 16th century.
 Oxtankah was inhabited into the colonial era, and it was Spanish custom to build their places of worship among the ruins of the Maya.
 Its construction design is very similar to its better preserved and more famous cousin in Dzibilchaltun..